stonecharioteer/blog/source/posts/technology/zenity-screen-lock.rst

 =============================================================================
-My Screen Lock Solution Cinnamon Desktop using Zenity and Terminal Commands
+Screen Lock for Cinnamon Desktop using Zenity and Terminal Commands
 =============================================================================